spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/ie11-end-of-life.md

 ## Timeline

-As a team, we have decided to end IE11 support for Spryker as our next product release, estimated for Q4 2022.
+We have decided to end IE11 support for Spryker as our next product release, estimated for Q4 2022.

 ## How should you prepare